Amethia Prescribing Information

 Amethia tablets are available in Extended-Cycle Tablet Dispensers, each containing a 13-week supply of tablets: 84 white tablets, each containing 0.15 mg of levonorgestrel and 0.03 mg ethinyl estradiol, and 7 light blue tablets each containing 0.01 mg of ethinyl estradiol.
 The white tablets are round, flat face beveled edge, unscored tablets with WATSON on one side and 268 on the other side.
 The light blue tablets are round, flat face beveled edge, unscored tablets with WATSON on one side and 270 on the other side.

-Do not prescribe Amethia tablets to women who are known to have the following:
+Amethia tablets are contraindicated in females who are known to have or develop the following conditions:

 - A high risk of arterial or venous thrombotic diseases.
 Examples include women who are known to: